 The business support service that InvestFife offers, in partnership with Business Gateway Fife, has allowed Subsea International to engage wider and, hopefully, this will enable it to access the funding required to develop its technology further.

 Subsea International is an excellent example of a Fife-based start-up business, with innovation at its core.
-Invest Fife and Business Gateway Fife have been instrumental in providing a platform for Subsea International to launch its state-of-the-art technology, and its hope it to secure funding and start manufacturing and selling its technology from his headquarters in Fife.
+Invest Fife and Business Gateway Fife have been instrumental in providing a platform for Subsea International to launch its state-of-the-art technology and its hope to secure funding and start manufacturing and selling its technology from its headquarters in Fife.